NikshithaB/imageprocessing/README.md

 ![image](https://user-images.githubusercontent.com/72548737/104432133-8e146780-553d-11eb-9e5f-fb9a80d4cbbe.png)

 Program 5:Program to covert the given image to different color space
+description:

+BGR2RGB:When the image file is read with the OpenCV function imread() , the order of colors is BGR (blue, green, red).
+On the other hand, in Pillow, the order of colors is assumed to be RGB (red, green, blue).
+Therefore, if you want to use both the Pillow function and the OpenCV function, you need to convert BGR and RGB.
+BGR2HSV:HSV color space is the most suitable color space for color based image segmentation. ...
+In OpenCV, value range for 'hue', 'saturation' and 'value' are respectively 0-179, 0-255 and 0-255.
+Ycrcb: YCbCr represents colors as combinations of a brightness signal and two chroma signals.

 program:

 import cv2
 img = cv2.imread('flower1.jpg')
 img1 = cv2.cvtColor(img, cv2.COLOR_BGR2RGB)